 Homunculus by Hideo Yamamoto

 Watching Nakoshi undergo this experimental surgery is a horror in itself, but it’s the aftereffects of the surgery and the distorted humans that Nakoshi now sees that are the most unsettling.
-It’s hard to really know what’s real or not in this one too as you are reading, so there is an element of mystery to the series as you work to understand what is happening to Nakoshi as he himself is trying to understand what is going on as well.
-You really feel like you are in this story with Nakoshi as a result.
+It’s hard to know what’s real or not in this one too as you are reading, so there is an element of mystery to the series as you work to understand what is happening to Nakoshi as he is trying to understand what is going on as well.
+You feel like you are in this story with Nakoshi as a result.

 Blood on the Tracks by Shuzo Oshimi